Nunatak (band)

-Nunatak was the British Antarctic Survey’s (BAS) Rothera Research Station’s house band.
-The five person indie rock band was part of a science team investigating climate change and evolutionary biology on the Antarctic Peninsula.
+Nunatak were a British-Antarctic indie rock band formed at the British Antarctic Survey’s (BAS) Rothera Research Station and acted as the base's house band.
+The five person band was part of a science team investigating climate change and evolutionary biology on the Antarctic Peninsula.
 They are chiefly known for their participation in Live Earth in 2007, where they were the only band to play in the event's Antarctica concert.

 History

 The band's name is the Greenlandic word for a mountain top protruding from an ice sheet.
 Originally, the band had named itself after a disease previously common to Punta Arenas roughly translated to "Rat Shit Death" but felt that the pronunciation of that name was less than politically correct.

 The band disbanded in 2007, as its members returned to the United Kingdom, but they reunited to perform in the Sanday, Orkney Soulka festival in 2012.

 Live Earth

 Nunatak played the Live Earth Antarctica concert on July 7, 2007, to a "sell out" crowd of seventeen, the entire population of the Rothera Research Station.
 Their participation fulfilled the event's promise to hold a concert on all seven continents.
 Lead singer Matt Balmer, 22, said of the event that the band "expected to spend our Antarctic winter here at Rothera quietly getting on with our work and maybe performing at the occasional Saturday night party.
 We could never have imagined taking part in a global concert."

 In the buildup to the event, Director of BAS Professor Chris Rapley said: